peteroupc/classic-wallpaper/README.md

 [^9]: Can be generated from `truchet3color` using the following [**ImageMagick**](https://imagemagick.org/) command: `magick truchet3color.png \( +clone -grayscale Rec709Luma \) \( -size 1x256 gradient:#000000-#ff5500 \) -delete 0 -clut  \( -size 1x1 xc:#000000 xc:#808080 xc:#FFFFFF xc:#C0C0C0 xc:#FF0000 xc:#800000 xc:#00FF00 xc:#008000 xc:#0000FF xc:#000080 xc:#FF00FF xc:#800080 xc:#00FFFF xc:#008080 xc:#FFFF00 xc:#808000 +append -write mpr:z +delete \) -dither FloydSteinberg -remap mpr:z truchetff5500vga.png`.
 This example, which employs a color shift and dither, demonstrates that derivative colored wallpapers with limited colored palettes can easily be generated from black/gray/white wallpapers using non-AI computer programs.

-[^10]: This covers the special case of _Truchet tiles_, involving two versions of an image where each edge is symmetric and the second version is horizontally or vertically mirrored from the first.
+[^10]: This covers the special case of _Truchet tiles_, involving two versions of a graphic where each edge is symmetric and the second version is horizontally or vertically mirrored from the first.

 [^11]: For more on stochastic tiling using Wang tiles, see Cohen, M.F., Shade, J., et al., "Wang Tiles for Image and Texture Generation", SIGGRAPH 2003.<br>Tiling techniques that also blend adjacent tiles to hide seams are too complex to describe here.
 For examples, see Efros and Freeman, "Image Quilting for Texture Synthesis and Transfer", SIGGRAPH 2001; Deliot and Heitz, "Procedural Stochastic Textures by Tiling and Blending", 2019.